 To learn more, Terrence recommends reading the book, The Whitewashing of Christianity: A Hidden Past, A Hurtful Present, and A Hopeful Future.

-Terrence Turman is the Associate Pastor, City Region at Southeast Christian Church.
+Terrence Turman is Associate Pastor of Southeast Christian Church City Region.